frithnanth/raku-Math-Libgsl/README.md

 ### sub psi-int-e(UInt $n where * > 0 --> List) is export(:psi)

-These routines compute the digamma function ψ(n) for positive integer n.
+These routines compute the Digamma function ψ(n) for positive integer n.

 ### sub psi(Num(Cool) $x where * ≠ 0 --> Num) is export(:psi)

 ### sub psi-e(Num(Cool) $x where * ≠ 0 --> List) is export(:psi)

-These routines compute the digamma function ψ(x) for general x.
+These routines compute the Digamma function ψ(x) for general x.

 ### sub psi1piy(Num(Cool) $y --> Num) is export(:psi)

 ### sub psi1piy-e(Num(Cool) $y --> List) is export(:psi)

-These routines compute the real part of the digamma function on the line 1 + iy.
+These routines compute the real part of the Digamma function on the line 1 + iy.

 ### sub psi1-int(UInt $n where * > 0 --> Num) is export(:psi)